library(tidyverse) # For ggplot, dplyr, and friends

 theme_dark()

-Here’s some code to load data from the Residential Energy Consumption Survey (RECS), a once-a-decade survey of household energy consumption done by the Energy Information Administration..
+Here’s some code to load data from the Residential Energy Consumption Survey (RECS), a periodic survey of household energy consumption done by the Energy Information Administration..
 Use the code here to load the data.
 I’ve selected a few variables and renamed them to something intuitive.
 Each observation is a household surveyed by the EIA.
-The variable named EnergyUsed is the total BTU’s of energy consumed by that household.
+The variable named EnergyUsed is the total energy consumed by that household, in thousands of BTUs.

 Most of the variables are self-explanatory except the following: